 For the next two years, I was exceedingly grateful for the plethora of information I was given, yet my thirst for knowledge was unsatisfied.
-I asked my father to purchase a reflecting telescope, powerful enough to pinpoint the location of a nebula thousands of light years away.
-Per my request, he did so, buying me several nebula, lunar, and solar filters to show his support for my pursuit of knowledge.
-Thereafter, I was able to independently witness the heavenly beauty of the universe, and make an effort to better understand it.
-I spent countless nights outside until three o’clock in the morning, awestruck at the immense distance between the stellar bodies of the galaxy.
+I asked my father to purchase a reflecting telescope, powerful enough to pinpoint the location of a nebula thousands of lightyears away.
+He did, buying me several nebula, lunar, and solar filters to show his support for my pursuit of knowledge.
+Using it, I could witness the heavenly beauty of the universe and try to better understand it.
+I spent countless nights outside until 3 o’clock in the morning, awestruck at the immense distance between the stellar bodies of the galaxy.

-Through the enormous support I received from my parents and the community around me, my curiosity in the concepts of the universe was able to flourish throughout my career in high school.
-In tenth grade, I was able to win the school science fair as Grand Champion for a project that studied the possibilities of developing and harvesting plants on other terrestrial planets.
+Through the enormous support I received from my parents and the community, my curiosity in the universe flourished throughout my career in high school.
+In tenth grade, I won the school science fair as Grand Champion for a project that studied the possibilities of developing and harvesting plants on other terrestrial planets.
 In eleventh grade, I joined my school’s robotics team with the ambition to work with similar technologies and programming techniques that are used in the voyages across the solar system.
 Since then, I have listened closely to the advances made by SpaceX and Boeing, two of the current leaders in the aerospace technology industry.